thuban87/hindsight-journal/docs/development/Implementation Plan.md

 }
 ```
 This fix is retroactive (affects Phase 1 code) but becomes pertinent now because Phase 7 echoes rely heavily on `dateIndex` accuracy.

+**Historical corruption cleanup:** The fix above prevents future stale keys, but any entries whose `date` field was edited before this patch may have orphaned `dateIndex` entries.
+On the first `initialize()` after this patch is deployed, rebuild `dateIndex` from scratch: clear the Map and repopulate it by iterating all entries.
+This is a one-time O(n) operation during startup.
+Add regression tests for: "date changed twice in succession" and "stale key cleanup removes orphaned entries."

 ### Files to Create